Upsilon invariants from cyclic branched covers: Introduction

 \end{cor}

 Theorem \ref{thm:interi} can also be applied to compute the $\tau$-invariants studied in \cite{raoux2016tau}. \begin{cor} For $h=0, \dots , n$ one has

 \end{cor}

-\begin{cor} Consider a knot $K \subset S^3$.
-Suppose $K \sim T_{2,2n+1}$ for some $n>0$, then \end{cor} We then work out complete calculations in the case of twist knots.
-Indeed, our strategy applies more in general to $(1,1)$-knots.
+We then work out partial calculations in the case of twist knots.
 Further computations are going to appear in \cite{alfieri2}, using lattice cohomology techniques.

 {\bf {Acknowledgements}}: DC acknowledges support from the European Research Council (ERC) under the European Unions Horizon 2020 research and innovation programme (grant agreement No 674978).
 AA and SA acknowledge support from the NKFIH Grant \emph{\'Elvonal} (\emph{Frontier}) KKP 126683 and from K112735.
+The authors want to thank the anonymous referees for helpful comments and suggestions.